Binitarianism: History

 Many Church of God binitarians (see below) believe their Christology perspective most accurately reflects that of the "original" Jewish Christians.
 Certain scholars have noted that "earliest Christian worship specifies two figures, God and Jesus, as recipients" and that early rabbis considered early Christianity to be binitarian.

-After the 325 Council of Nicaea defeated Arianism, the Council of Constantinople was called in 381 to attempt to deal with the binitarians, who were referred to as "Semi-Arians".
+After the 325 Council of Nicaea defeated Arianism, the Council of Constantinople was called in 381 to attempt to deal with binitarians, who were referred to as “Semi-Arians”.
 However, as the Trinity was finalized at this time as official Christian doctrine, the offended Semi-Arians walked out.
-"They rejected the Arian view that Christ was created and had a different nature from God (anomoios [ἀνόμοιος]—dissimilar), but neither did they accept the Nicene Creed which stated that Christ was 'of one substance (homoousios [ὁμοούσιος]) with the Father'.
-Semi-Arians taught that Christ was similar (homoios [ὅμοιος]) to the Father, or of like substance (homoiousios [ὁμοιούσίος]), but still subordinate."
+“They rejected the Arian view that Christ was created and had a different nature from God (anomoios [ἀνόμοιος]—dissimilar), but neither did they accept the Nicene Creed which stated that Christ was 'of one substance (homoousios [ὁμοούσιος]) with the Father'.
+Semi-Arians taught that Christ was similar (homoios [ὅμοιος]) to the Father, or of like substance (homoiousios [ὁμοιούσίος]), but still subordinate.”

-In the mid-4th century, orthodox apologist Epiphanius of Salamis noted, "Semi-Arians ... hold the truly orthodox view of the Son, that he was forever with the Father ... but has been begotten without beginning and not in time ...
-But all of these blaspheme the Holy Spirit, and do not count him in the Godhead with the Father and the Son."
+In the mid-4th century, orthodox apologist Epiphanius of Salamis noted, “Semi-Arians ... hold the truly orthodox view of the Son, that he was forever with the Father ... but has been begotten without beginning and not in time ...
+But all of these blaspheme the Holy Spirit, and do not count him in the Godhead with the Father and the Son.”

-After Ellen White gained influence in the American Adventist movement, in 1858 the binitarian Church of God (Seventh Day) was founded in the U.S. mid-western states of Michigan and Iowa having split from those Adventists who in 1863 founded the Seventh-day Adventist Church.
-Later, in 1897, Ellen White published a pamphlet declaring the Holy Spirit "the third person of the Godhead".
-Andrews University, an Adventist institution for higher learning, suggests that the Seventh-day Adventists were inclined towards binitarianism before this, which Gerhard Pfandl terms "Semi-Arian."
+After Ellen White gained influence in the American Adventist movement, in 1858 the binitarian Church of God (Seventh Day) was founded in the United States Midwestern states of Michigan and Iowa having split from those Adventists, who in 1863 founded the Seventh-day Adventist Church.
+Later, in 1897, White herself published a pamphlet declaring the Holy Spirit “the third person of the Godhead”.
+Andrews University, an Adventist institution for higher learning, suggests that the Seventh-day Adventists were inclined towards binitarianism before this, which Gerhard Pfandl terms “Semi-Arian.”

 Church of God

+By the latter half of the 19th century, binitarianism was held by a relatively small group of church denominations.
+At present, it is a theology essentially held only by some 7th Day Church of God groups.
+The largest denominations that appear to hold a binitarian view today are: